A classic Chinese Buddhist temple is typically a building complex consisting of several courtyards as shown in the

-Lecture Hall (法堂) is where veteran cultivators (senior monks) explain their understanding of the Buddhist classics, offer instruction on meditation techniques and share their personal experience and progress in cultivation.
+Lecture Hall (法堂) is where veteran cultivators (senior monks) explain their understanding of the Buddhist classics, offer instruction on meditation techniques and share their personal experiences and progress in cultivation.

 The paths, methods and techniques to achieving nirvana and beyond are clearly explained in detail in the time-honoured Buddhist classics, namely Complete Enlightenment, Discourse on the Stages of Yogic Practice and Surangama Sutra.